Raul-ML/the-recruitment-scaperoom/README.md

 The game has been compiled into a standalone executable for Windows using PyInstaller.

 TO PLAY THE GAME:

-  1)Download or clone the repository.
+  1) Download or clone the repository.
-  2)Navigate to the folder "dist/The_Recruitment".
+  2) Navigate to the folder "dist/The_Recruitment".
-  3)Double-click on the executable file "The_Recruitment.exe".
+  3) Double-click on the executable file "The_Recruitment.exe".
-  4)The game will start.
+  4) The game will start.
 Enjoy!

 Notes
 If Windows Defender or your antivirus flags the executable as a potential threat, it is likely due to the nature of self-generated executables created by packaging tools like PyInstaller.
 The file is safe if obtained directly from this repository.